Transient Elasticity -- A Unifying Framework for Thixotropy, Polymers, and Granular Media: The Expressions of TE

-Still, there are circumstances where some parameters are not needed for a given system.
-In Eqs.(\ref{eq8}), $f^2=\eta/\beta$ is the parameter fixing how much $\dot\gamma$ raises $T_m$, say, by 1°.
-But since we have approximate the proper equilibrium condition of $T_m=T$ with $T_m=0$, we never compare $T_m$ to $T$, and are free to measure $T_m$ in any units, also that of $\dot\gamma$.
-Setting $\beta=\eta$, we have $f=1, r_m=2A\eta$.
-The time scale $1/r_m$ of course remains relevant, same as $\tau$.
+because it is the parameter that determines how much $\v$ raises $T_m$, in units of $T$.
+Yet because we approximate $T_m=T$ with $T_m=0$, we never compare $T_m$ to $T$, and are free to measure $T_m$ in any units, also that of $\v$.
+Besides. changing $f$ rescales $T_m$, but not its dynamics, see Eq.(\ref{eq9}).
+As $T_m$ enters Eq.(\ref{eq3a}) only via $1/\tau$, say as $1/\tau=\lambda_1T_m$, a rescaled $T_m$ is easily compensated by $\lambda_1$.